damassi/agent-chat-cli-python/README.md

 make dev
 ```

 Additional MCP servers are configured in `agent-chat-cli.config.yaml` and prompts added within the `prompts` folder.
+By default, MCP servers are loaded dynamically via inference; set `mcp_server_inference: false` to load all servers at startup.

 ## Development